 We entered into an employment agreement with Mr. Hahn pursuant to which he commenced employment with us on February 1, 2020 and has served as our Chief Financial Officer since March 1, 2020.
-This agreement entitles Mr. Hahn to receive an annual base salary of \$500,000, which is payable in part in cash (which, for 2020, was \$250,000) and in part in restricted stock units (which vest in equal quarterly installments during the calendar year in which the grant occurs, subject to continued employment) and a target annual bonus opportunity of 50% of his annual base salary.
-Pursuant to his employment agreement, Mr. Hahn was also entitled to receive (i) awards of restricted stock units equal to 4% of our outstanding ordinary shares and (ii) an additional award of restricted stock units if the Company raised additional equity capital during fiscal year 2020 (which it did), which was intended to result in Mr. Hahn's equity awards (other than the portion of his base salary payable in restricted stock units) being equal to 4% of our outstanding ordinary shares on the applicable date of issuance.
-These awards vest over a period of four years, subject to continued employment.
+This agreement entitles Mr. Hahn to receive an initial annual base salary of \$500, 000 (which was subsequently increased to \$515,000, effective January 1, 2021 and further increased to \$530,450, effective January 1, 2022), which is payable in part in cash and in part in restricted stock units (which vest in equal quarterly installments during the calendar year in which the grant occurs, subject to continued employment) and a target annual bonus opportunity of 50% of his annual base salary.
 If Mr. Hahn's employment is terminated by us without "Cause" or by Mr. Hahn for "Good Reason" (as each such term is defined in his employment agreement), then, subject to his signing and not revoking a general release of claims, he is entitled to receive the same severance payments and benefits that Dr. Zaccardelli is entitled to receive, as described above.
 Mr. Hahn has also agreed to refrain from competing with us or soliciting our customers or prospective customers for a period of one year following his termination of employment.